rodrigorsdc/ML-competitions/README.md

 # ML-competitions
-A repository with my script/code of machine learning competition
+A repository with my scripts/codes of machine learning competitions